devuri/Install-Theme-via-Composer-from-Private-Repository-on-GitHub/README.md

 - A GitHub account
 - Composer installed on your system ([Composer Installation Guide](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos))
-- Access to the private repository containing the theme
+- Access to the private repository containing the theme or plugin

 ## Steps

-Follow the steps below to set up your `auth.json` file and install the theme using Composer:
+Follow the steps below to set up your `auth.json` file and install the private theme or plugin using Composer:

 ### 1. Generate a Personal Access Token on GitHub